Most practical cars

-No matter what type of car you’re looking for, it’s likely that practicality will be high on your list of priorities.
+Whatever type of car it is that you’re looking for, it’s likely that practicality will be high on your list of priorities.
 Do you need it to carry three kids and all of your luggage, too?
 Will you need the seats to fold flat?
 The answers to these questions can seal the deal for many buyers.

 With this in mind, we’ve trawled through the Driver Power 2013 results to bring you the 10 most practical cars, based on the experiences of more than 46,000 owners.